shelv-es/zxcvbn-server/README.md

 The response differs slightly from the result object documented at [dropbox/zxcvbn#usage](https://github.com/dropbox/zxcvbn#usage).

-The documented fields `feedback` and `suggestions` don't actually seem to exist, so they probably aren't included.
 The field `sequence` is stripped as it is quite verbose and probably not very useful for the purposes of this service.
 The undocumented field `password`, which echoes back the supplied password, is stripped from the response.

 ## Public `zxcvbn-server`